johnhickok/CalStreetLookup/README.md

 python osm_roads_cleanup.py
 </pre>

-4. Download <a href="https://www.arcgis.com/home/item.html?id=8d2012a2016e484dafaac0451f9aea24">USA ZIP Code polygons</a> from Esri, and use QGIS to upload this file geodatabase into the same database as your <i>osm_roads</i> table.
+4. Download <a href="https://www.arcgis.com/home/item.html?id=91379236cdca4fd88f3682283f63953e#overview">United States ZIP Code Boundaries</a> from Esri.
+In the past, Esri made this available as a public download.
+Today, Esri places this layer under the Living Atlas umbrella.
+Use desktop GIS software to download a local copy of this GIS data (filtered for California) and upload this layer as a table into the same database as your <i>osm_roads</i> table.
 Name this new table usa_zip_poly.
+If you can create an ogr2ogr expression for this step, kudos!
+It can be done.

 5. In the OSGeo4W Shell, run the Python script below to spatially join your <i>osm_roads</i> and <i>usa_zip_poly</i> tables.
 The script extracts data to the file streetz.csv, which can be used for uploading into other databases.
 <pre>